canva-public/rocketbot/README.md

 ![Adding or viewing documentation for pipelines](./adding-viewing-documentation.png)

 Adding or viewing documentation for a pipeline can be achieved by clicking :heavy_plus_sign: or :information_source:, respectively.
-The default location for documentation is `https://github.com/${canva_repo}/blob/${pr_head_sha}/.buildkite/pipeline/description/${buildkite_org_slug}/${buildkite_pipeline_slug}.md`.
-This location can be overriden by defining the `GH_CONTROL_README_URL` environment variable of the pipeline you want to document.
+The default location for documentation is `https://github.com/${repo_slug}/blob/${pr_head_sha}/.buildkite/pipeline/description/${buildkite_org_slug}/${buildkite_pipeline_slug}.md`.
+This location can be overridden by defining the `GH_CONTROL_README_URL` environment variable of the pipeline you want to document.
 The value of the environment variable supports templating with the following variables:

 - `COMMITISH`
 - `ORG`
 - `REPO`

-For example, setting `GH_CONTROL_README_URL=https://github.com/$ORG/$REPO/blob/$COMMITISH/web/README.md` would be equivalent to something like `GH_CONTROL_README_URL=https://github.com/some-org/some-repo/blob/17cfd0e17949a643efed1c2317c1c9f4204ddca3/web/README.md`.
+For example, setting `GH_CONTROL_README_URL=https://github.com/$ORG/$REPO/blob/$COMMITISH/path/to/README.md` would be equivalent to something like `GH_CONTROL_README_URL=https://github.com/some-org/some-repo/blob/c0ffee/path/to/README.md`.

 ## Development